catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 * The feedback blends in with the body of the question
 * The other question blocks clutter and overwhelm the view even though they might not be of interest

-Here is an example for a more familiar and segmented rendering inside the presentation table:
+Here is an example for a more familiar and segmented rendering inside the Presentation Table:

 ![](./img/detailed-results_expaned-item.jpg)

-Although the user might have many different reasons for looking at this second layer of information, the presentation table still helps us to improve the user experience:
+Although the user might have many different reasons for looking at this second level of information, the Presentation Table still helps us to improve the user experience:

 * users don't loose their position in the table when opening or closing a row entry
 * familiar styling makes important areas like the feedback box stand out and helps distinguish e.g. the question text from the rest of the answer.